monomelodies/monad/docs/advanced/multi.md

     }]
 ```

+The read-only `$promise` property expost by models is the same promise as the
+underlying Angular resource uses.

 ## Setting defaults
 When subitems are related to a "main" object, you'll need a way to persist
 certain defaults to the child objects.
 An example would be an admin page for a